BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 # -*- mode: python ; coding: utf-8 -*-

-//the hook below is very important because it connects kivymd with the package: from kivymd import hooks_path as kivymd_hooks_path block_cipher = None
+#the hook below is very important because it connects kivymd with the package:
+from kivymd import hooks_path as kivymd_hooks_path
+block_cipher = None

-//changes the '/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.py' below to the path to the python python file of the whole project. change the '/Users/kienletrung/Desktop/CoinSnack_MiniIA' below to the folder that holds the previous python file. a = Analysis(['/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.py'],
+#changes the '/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.py' below to the
+#path to the python python file of the whole project. change the #'/Users/kienletrung/Desktop/CoinSnack_MiniIA' below to the folder that holds the previous python file.
+a = Analysis(['/Users/kienletrung/Desktop/CoinSnack_MiniIA/main.py'],
              pathex=['/Users/kienletrung/Desktop/CoinSnack_MiniIA'],
              binaries=[],